jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Future amounts
 (2) For the purposes of determining a net amount under section HM 35(2) for an attribution period, a multi-rate PIE may take account of an amount of future income or future expenditure or loss that is—
   (a) for future income, an amount that, when derived, would be assessable income under section HM 35(3)﻿(a):
-  (b) for future expenditure or loss,—
+  (b) for future expenditure or loss, other than expenditure described in paragraph (c),—
     (i) an expense likely to be incurred by the PIE in the tax year in which the attribution period falls, or within 93 days after the end of the tax year; and
     (ii) an amount that, when incurred, would be a deduction under section HM 35(3)﻿(b).
+  (c) for future expenditure incurred in acquiring an identical share under a returning share transfer, the amount that, when incurred, would be a deduction under section HM 35(3)﻿(b).
 Reasonable estimation
 (3) For the purposes of subsection (2), the PIE must make a reasonable estimate of the amount and must be able to demonstrate, if required, the reasonableness of the estimation by—
   (a) explaining why and when the income is likely to be derived or the expense is likely to be incurred, as applicable; and